 The main restructuring of the Group into an international industrial group within the chemical-technical sector was chiefly carried out in 1992.

-KWH Mirka underwent the biggest changes.
+KWH Mirka (Mirka since 2016) underwent the biggest changes.
 Systematic and determined investment in product development resulted in products which measure up to the market leaders.
 From a modest starting position in the international field, Mirka has reached a leading position especially in automotive refinishing (ART).

 Oy Backman-Trummer Ab in Vaasa was formed in 1988 through the merger of two smaller shipping and stevedoring companies.